Jump to: [Side by Side Comparison] | [Best Combo Modem] [Best Spectrum Modem] [Best Budget Modem] [Compatible Routers]

 Spectrum requires you to have at least a DOCSIS 3.0 modem for compatibility and their maximum download speeds, a minimum of 16 bonded download channels.
 These modems are all at least DOCSIS 3.0 with a minimum of 16 bonded download channels for maximum performance with the Ultimate Plan provided by Charter Spectrum Time Warner internet.

-As for DOCSIS 3.1 with Spectrum, here is a quote directly from them telling you they have not approved any devices of this class so you must rent from them.
+As for DOCSIS 3.1 with Spectrum, here is a quote directly from them telling you they have not approved any devices for this class, so you must rent from them.

 1 Netgear C7000 Combo Modem Router